 Veszprém is one of the most charming cities of Hungary surrounded by the hills of Bakony and the Balaton Uplands.
 There are many things to see and do in this mountainous, historical town like several festivals (Streetmusic Festival and the VeszprémFest), the famous Castle District or the popular Veszprém Zoo.
-Pannon University was founded here in 1949 and offers multiple programmes at three university campuses in Veszprém, Kőszeg and Nagykanizsa.
-Its programmes cover almost all education fields from engineering, media studies to economics and various social sciences, with nearly 60 majors at all degree levels.
+University of Pannonia was founded here in 1949 and offers multiple programmes at three university campuses in Veszprém, Kőszeg and Nagykanizsa.
+Its programmes cover almost all fields of study from engineering, media studies to economics and various social sciences, with nearly 60 majors at all degree levels.
 Thanks to its rich cultural and historic heritage, Veszprém will hold the title of European Capitals of Culture in 2023.